 Tip: When asking people to subscribe at the end of the quiz, keep the exact same tone you used in the quiz.

-Let’s be honest, most visitors don’t care about surveys & they will not answer them.
+Let’s be honest, most visitors don’t care about surveys, and so respond to them.

 A response rate of 50% is considered excellent but in most cases, only about 20% of users who start a survey will complete it.